-Editor’s note:* This blog was originally published on immuware.com February 5, 2024, with an update on March 5th 2025, and has been updated here to include the latest on the measles spread.*
+Editor’s note:* This blog was originally published on immuware.com February 2024, with updates in March 2025, March 2026, and August 2026 to reflect the latest on the measles spread.*

-Since we first published this blog in winter of 2024, measles has continued to spread.
+Since we first published this blog in winter of 2024, measles has continued to spread, and 2026 is now on track to be the worst year for measles in the U.S. in 35 years.

 The comeback